FALL 2014 MOT Application/Admission Processing Timeline

 **** A basic or introductory Physics course is required.
 This course may be taken online and does not require a lab.
 It is preferred to have the Physics course completed prior to the application deadline, and it must be completed by the time of the interview in January.

-For more information about our prerequisites, please click here.
+To learn more about our prerequisites, please click here.

 APPLYING FOR ADMISSION